cloudquery/cloudquery/website/pages/docs/glossary/what-is-cspm.md

 # Open Source CSPM

-Previously we covered [what is the modern data stack](https://www.cloudquery.io/blog/what-is-the-modern-data-stack) and how we can build an infrastructure data lake.
-By having an infrastructure data lake you can easily build your own customizable CSPM with just standard SQL queries and views that you can monitor and visualize with your go-to BI tools and avoid the yet-another-dashboard fatigue and learning new proprietary query languages.
-Check out our full guide on how to use CloudQuery, pre-built queries, views and Grafana dashboards to build an [open-source CSPM](https://www.cloudquery.io/how-to-guides/open-source-cspm)
+The [What is the Modern Data Stack](/docs/glossary/what-is-the-modern-data-stack) post covers what the modern data stack is, and how we can build an infrastructure data lake.
+With an infrastructure data lake in place, you can build your own customizable CSPM with just standard SQL queries and views that you can monitor and visualize with your go-to BI tools and avoid the yet-another-dashboard fatigue and learning new proprietary query languages.
+Check out our full guide on how to use CloudQuery, pre-built queries, views and Grafana dashboards to [build an open-source CSPM](/how-to-guides/open-source-cspm).